nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The exported CSV file can be imported again to restore the state of the application when the data was exported

 </div>

-Examples:
-* `export -f student_data.csv`
-  * exports database as file `student_data.csv` to the working directory of the application.
-* `export -f /home/prof/CS1101S/student_data.csv`
-  * exports database to the given absolute path.
-* `export`
-  * exports database as file `sourceControl.csv` to the working directory of the application.

 [Return to Table of Contents](#table-of-contents)